Discovery

 and a handful of people remaining.
 In 1832 Lumpkin County ,

-named after then Georgia Governor Wilson
+named after then Georgia Governor

-Lumpkin, was organized by an Act of the Georgia Legislature.
+Lumpkin, was organized by an Act of the Georgia

-Some 4,000 Cherokees died during this 'Trail
+reservations in Oklahoma.
+Some 4,000 Cherokees died during this

 of Tears."